PeterHuberSg/CustomControlBaseLib/README.md

 `FramworkElemtens`, `Controls`, etc. and how to directly draw to the screen can be easily combined.
 Left in the sample is a `TextBox` and right is a code drawn ellipse with the same (!) size like the TextBox.
-A possible use case would be a graph together with legend.
+A possible use case would be a graph together with a legend.

 ![User has changed data, cannot close window](CustomControlSample.png)